Vietnamese leader To Lam arrives in China to meet Xi Jinping - ExBulletin

 Vietnamese leader To Lam arrives in China to meet Xi Jinping

+Vietnamese President To Lam attends a news conference with Russian President Vladimir Putin (not pictured), at the presidential palace in Hanoi, Vietnam, Thursday, June 20, 2024.
+Photo: MINH HOANG/Pool via REUTERS/File Photo

-Vietnam's top leader To Lam arrived in China on August 18 for a three-day visit, according to Chinese state media, which Beijing's Foreign Ministry said will include meetings with President Xi Jinping and Premier Li Qiang, Report reports citing Reuters.
+Vietnam's top leader To Lam arrived in China on Sunday for a three-day visit, according to Chinese state media, which the Chinese Foreign Ministry said will include meetings with President Xi Jinping and Premier Li Qiang.

 Vietnam's president, who was elevated this month to the country's top post as general secretary of the ruling Communist Party, has arrived in Guangzhou, state broadcaster CCTV reported.